J0shuaFernandes/speech-event-detection/README.md

 # speech-event-detection
- A script that can detect several speech events
+ A program that can detect several speech events

  This script can detect/count the following: